What is a Feature Factory?

 To avoid being a feature factory, it is important to set your own standards of quality.
 You should not just be concerned about the quantity of features but also their quality.

 Make sure that you are not working on features that are too specific for a small group of people or for a small audience.
+Learn how to say no to a feature request.

 A system to collect customer feedback such as Rapidr before and after building new features would help streamline the product development cycle.